 By strict definition, software rendering is the process of generating an image from a model by means of computer software.
 This is usually used to give the final appearance to the model by using various visual effects such as shadows, reflections, shadow-mapping, etc. In construction projects, this applies to various buildings and supporting architectures which have to be rendered to show the visual representation of how it might look once the project is completed.

 Proper rendering serves two major purposes in the architecture projects.
 It gives the client an idea of how the project will look once implemented and also lets the architects and other stakeholders know if the dimensions and measurements they used for the project fit the entire scenario.

 Different types of rendering software are used by architects and designers and depending on the exact needs and demands of the project, the selection of the software may vary.
 There is an industry-wide demand for high-quality imaging which has forced the architects to create a life-like rendering of their work.

 There is a wide range of options available for architects and designers when choosing a rendering software but not all of them are really good and serve all the purposes.
 Let’s look at some of the most famous and efficient rendering software which are popular among designers and architects.

-Rhino is a curve based 3D modelling and rendering software and is known for its powerful features.
-It is also user-friendly and packs a plethora of features which can be used by designers and architects for their projects.
+Rhino is a curve-based 3D modeling and rendering software and is known for its powerful features.
+It is also user-friendly and packs a plethora of features that can be used by designers and architects for their projects.
 One of the major strengths of this software is its ability to capture 3D terrain and then reflecting it on computer renderings.